 Mining Licence 169 ("ML169"), covering an area of 6,933.99 ha, was granted for a 20-year term, expiring in December 2032, and renewable for further periods, each term not exceeding 15 years.
-Maintaining ML169 requires payment of an annual fee of N\$5,000 and filing of bi-annual environmental reports with the Ministry of Environment and Tourism ("MET"), development of a work program, environmental compliance, commitment to seek local suppliers for fuel and lubricants, approval of the product take-off agreement, and payment of taxes by permanent employees in Namibia.
+Maintaining ML169 requires payment of an annual fee of N\$25,000 and filing of bi-annual environmental reports with the Ministry of Environment, Forestry, and Tourism ("MEFT"), development of a work program, environmental compliance, commitment to seek local suppliers for fuel and lubricants, approval of the product take-off agreement, and payment of taxes by permanent employees in Namibia.
+Exploration reports must be submitted every two years to the relevant regulatory authority.

 Surrounding ML169 is Exclusive Prospecting Licence 2410 ("EPL 2410") with a total area of 35,662.71 ha, which remains valid until May 5, 2023.
-Maintaining EPL 2410 requires payment of an annual fee of N\$20,000, filing of quarterly exploration reports with the Ministry of Mines and Energy and bi-annual environmental reports with the MET.
+A renewal report for the period February 2021 to February 2023 for EPL 2410 was submitted to the Ministry of Mines and Energy ("MME") in early February 2023.
+In conjunction with the renewal, the licence area was reduced by 25% to 26,717 ha.
+Maintaining EPL 2410 requires payment of an annual fee, based on the reduced licence area, of N\$15,000, filing of quarterly and annual exploration reports with the MME, and filing of bi-annual environmental reports with the MEFT.

-Exploration on the area of the ML169 is conducted under the terms of an Environmental Clearance Certificate to be issued by the MET.
-Exploration on the area of EPL 2410 is conducted under the terms of an Environmental Clearance Certificate issued by the MET on August 14, 2019 and remains valid for three years.
-The application for renewal of the Environmental Clearance Certificate will be submitted in May 2022.
+Exploration on ML169 is conducted under the terms of an Environmental Clearance Certificate that is issued by the MEFT.
+A renewal application has been submitted and is pending regulatory approval.
+Exploration on EPL 2410 is conducted under the terms of an Environmental Clearance Certificate issued by the MEFT on September 20, 2022, which remains valid for three years to July 26, 2025.
+The application for renewal of the Environmental Clearance Certificate will be submitted at the beginning of June 2025.